 Revel in our month-long exploration and celebration of African American history, both in-person and online.

 Black History Month is an annual celebration of achievements by African Americans, in recognition of their central role in U.S. history.
 This observance event grew out of “Negro History Week,” established by historian Carter G. Woodson and other prominent African Americans in 1926.

 Across the nation and around the world, Black History Month serves as a reminder of the resilience of generations of African Americans of all backgrounds who have fought for freedom and justice.

-Explore Our Black History Month EventsIn observance of Black History Month, The Wright introduces five series, some online and some in-person, geared toward the exploration and celebration of African American history and culture.
+Explore Our Black History Month EventsIn observance of Black History Month, The Wright introduces new workshops and series, some online and some in-person, geared toward the exploration and celebration of African American history and culture.